GridTools/gt4py/docs/GDPs/gdp-0002-regions.rst

 --------

 GT4Py treats the vertical domain specially so that top and bottom boundary conditions can easily be applied.
-It also has a limited ability to compute on sub-regions of the horizontal iteration space using the ``domain`` and ``origin`` keyword arguments to stencil calls, which offset and limit the stencil's computational domain relative to fields' origins.
+It also has a limited ability to compute on sub-regions of the horizontal iteration space using the ``domain`` and ``origin`` keyword arguments to stencil calls.
+Using these offsets and limits the stencil's iteration relative to fields' origins.
-However, this feature requires that separate stencils are written for boundaries, limiting the possibilities for backend optimization.
+This feature however requires that separate stencils are written for boundaries, limiting the possibilities for backend optimization and adding complexity to the application.

-Here we propose a mechanism to push such regional computation around boundaries into the stencil and in the process add an feature capable of expressing stencil computation on global boundaries of domain-decomposed iterations spaces.
+Here we propose a feature to push such regional computation around boundaries into the stencil and in the process add an feature capable of expressing stencil computation on global boundaries of domain-decomposed iterations spaces.
 This additionally has the benefit of locating stencil-specific boundary calculation adjacent to the main stencil code, resulting in a friendlier interface and fewer opportunities for errors.

 Motivation and Scope